Treasury’s Mnuchin defends ending lending programs, fires back at Federal Reserve

 The split between the government entities most responsible for safeguarding the economy comes at a perilous moment for the country, with coronavirus cases surging and fears mounting of economic head winds to businesses.

-Mnuchin emphasized that most of the aid in the expiring programs has not been used could be better spent to help unemployed Americans and small businesses hard hit by the pandemic.
-Congressional Democrats have condemned the decision as intended to limit the tools available to President-Elect Joe Biden to boost the economy.
+Mnuchin emphasized that most of the aid in the expiring programs has not been used and could be better spent to help unemployed Americans and small businesses hard hit by the pandemic.
+Congressional Democrats have condemned the decision as intended to limit the tools available to President-elect Joe Biden to boost the economy.

 The Treasury Department’s move would end most of the Fed’s emergency lending facilities, including the Main Street lending program and municipal liquidity facility, which issues loans to local governments.
 Democrats also said Mnuchin’s decision could make it more difficult for Biden to use the funding to aid distressed sectors of the American economy without approval from Congress.